The Best running backpacks

 We’re constantly seeing new backpack innovations from new brands, too – so we keep this list updated.

-Finding the right running backpack is like finding the perfect running shoe – there is no one-size-fits-all option.
+Finding the best running backpack is like finding the best running shoe – there is no one-size-fits-all option.

 While one runner may be looking for a backpack perfect for commuting, another may be after one for trail running or ultra-endurance racing.

-But, we can use the three key requirements: size, budget, and purpose to inform your decision.
+But, we can use the three key requirements: size, budget, choice of materials, and purpose to inform your decision.

 Whatever running backpack you choose, we’re sure you’ll make the right choice.

-Remember to regularly clean your backpack from any spilt liquids, gels, or food contents to keep it clean and lightweight.
+Remember to regularly clean your backpack of any spilt liquids, gels, or food contents to keep it clean and lightweight.

 We will now leave you with a backpack FAQ, answering some regularly asked questions when it comes to running backpacks.